BestReviews is reader-supported and may earn an affiliate commission. Details

 Trees with hinged branches generally arrive in two or three large pieces that the owner must join together.
 When assembling a hinged tree, begin at the bottom and fluff the branches and limbs as you move upward.
 Most owners find this job to be quick and painless.

-We don’t advocate for dirt-cheap, poorly made Christmas trees for several reasons.
-First of all, a low-quality product is simply out of the question.
+We don’t advocate for dirt-cheap, poorly-made Christmas trees for several reasons.
+First of all, a low-quality product will look cheap and fall apart quickly.

 Also important is the fact that, although the ideal artificial tree lasts a decade, families often try to stretch that time frame much longer.
 For that reason, you want a tree that’s well-engineered and durable.